Ranjodh Singh Majithia

 Ranjodh Singh (died 1872) was a powerful member of the Sikh aristocracy and governor of Hazara.
 The Majithia family are Jat of the Shergill gotra (clan), and were particularly influential in the area near their headquarters in Majithia (hence the name).

+Biography

+Early life

 Ranjodh's father was Desa Singh Majithia.
 Ranjodh Singh's brother was Lehna Singh Majithia, one of Ranjit Singh's most able ministers and advisers.
 He also had a brother named Gujar Singh.
 Ranjodh Singh himself was from a young age tutored by French officers in military matters.
 Due to this education and his inherited position he became a general in the Khalsa Army.